Mater Dei Catholic High School (Chula Vista, California)

-Mater Dei Catholic (MDCHS) is a private, Roman Catholic TK-12 school in Chula Vista, California, United States.
+Mater Dei Catholic (MDCHS) is a private Catholic TK-12 school in Chula Vista, California, United States.
 It is located in the Roman Catholic Diocese of San Diego.

+History

 In 1960, Bishop Charles F. Buddy founded the first co-educational Catholic high school in the Diocese of San Diego.
 It would be built on twenty acres of land donated by Mr. and Mrs. Robert Egger.
 Seventy young students and a faculty of four embarked on a lasting venture which was to become known as Marian High School.
 These boys and girls carried the hopes and best wishes of many people as they attended classes in a three room division of St. Charles School across the street from what would be the future campus.
 In 2002, the Diocese of San Diego decided to upgrade all of its secondary campuses.
 A new site in Chula Vista was chosen and a new school was built.
 In 2007, the name was changed from Marian Catholic High School to Mater Dei Catholic and the school moved to its present location.

 The original campus was located in South San Diego, near the intersection of Coronado Avenue and Thermal Street.
 Across from Marian Catholic was the parochial K-8 school, Saint Charles Catholic School.
 The new campus is located in East Chula Vista, in close proximity to Otay Ranch Town Center.

+Facilities

-Its facilities include the Marian chapel, a track and football stadium, baseball and softball diamonds, tennis courts, full-service 800-seat theater, competition swimming pool, basketball/volleyball gym, environmentally friendly "earth bench".
+Its facilities include the Marian chapel, a track and football stadium, baseball and softball diamonds, tennis courts, a full-service 800-seat theater, a competition swimming pool, a basketball/volleyball gym, and an environmentally friendly "earth bench".

-Mater Dei Catholic also sponsors Juan Diego Adult Center, which offers free English and citizenship classes, educational opportunities for personal development which empowers people to reach their full potential in regards to employment and participation in civic, community and parish affairs.

 Athletics

+Mater Dei Catholic High School competes in the Metropolitan – Mesa League under the South Bay League of the CIF San Diego Section.

 Most recently, the Mater Dei football team won the CIF Division 5AA State Championship in December 2015 against Immanuel High School of Reedley, CA.